aldhaf2007/HR-Employee-Attrition-Analysis/README.md

 * pyhton3.
 * ipython.
 * linux.

+#### Runing The code
+* python3 EAA.py - run it on terminal or any other platfrom that run python script

 ## Key Insights Discovered
 * **2018 Cohort Anomaly:** Employees onboarding in 2018 faced an unprecedented $97.9\%$ attrition rate.